2020 Serbian local elections: Lazarevac

 Results of the election for the Municipal Assembly of Lazarevac:

 Bojan Stević of the Progressive Party was selected as mayor after the election, with the support of fifty-six out of sixty-one delegates.

 Mladenovac

 Results of the election for the Municipal Assembly of Mladenovac:

-Incumbent mayor Vladan Glišić of the Progressive Party (not to be confused with the national assembly member of the same name) was confirmed for another term in office after the election.
+Incumbent mayor Vladan Glišić of the Progressive Party (not to be confused with the former national assembly member of the same name) was confirmed for another term in office after the election.

 New Belgrade

 Results of the election for the Municipal Assembly of New Belgrade:

 Incumbent mayor Aleksandar Šapić of the Serbian Patriotic Alliance was confirmed for another term in office after the election.
 The Serbian Patriotic Alliance merged into the Serbian Progressive Party in 2021.

 Šapić stood down as mayor of New Belgrade in June 2022 after becoming the mayor of the City of Belgrade.
 He was replaced by Bojan Bovan, a longtime ally of Šapić who had been elected on the list of the Serbian Patriotic Alliance and participated in the party's merger into the Progressives.

+Marija Zdravković was elected to the municipal assembly from the lead position on the Progressive Party's list.